 - Cell concentration depends quite a lot on your cells and experiment.
 With high efficiency and resolution experiments (e.g. Cell cycle, plate sorting and big or “sticky” cells) slower is better, 1 million/ml is usually a quite good concentration.
 With tube sorting for instance you can test 5-10 million/ml and have buffer on hand to dilute if needed.

 - Remember that there should be around 100ul dead volume in the sample (amount in the end that you should not run to prevent air going into the system)

-- Best dilution buffer for the sample is FACS buffer or PBS with low serum if any (max 2 % filtered).
+- If you use FACS buffer or PBS with low serum if any (max 2 % filtered).
 If necessary you can use medium but remember that high amount of serum and phenol red will give some fluorescence background.

 - With tissue culture you might need to optimize all the steps based on the tissue in question.
 Tissue samples tend to give lot of fluorescence background from cell debris.
 Consider using viability dye.

 - For set up, it is always advisable to have an unstained control sample and multicolor experiments will need all separately stained controls for compensation.

 - Multicolour experiments should be planned thoroughly to avoid unnecessary overspills and compensation spread; Small populations with brighter colours and subpopulations should not have spilling from previous population…

 - When fixing the samples please keep in mind the experiment in hand; What fixative do you need, do you need to study viability, staining first or after (intracellular or out, some antibodies might lose fluorescence), cells become buoyant so be careful with handling.
 Biorad Permeabilization and Fixation

 - Always filter samples before sorting and remember to have tubes and buffer for the sort collection.
 You can pre-coat the inner walls of the collection tubes with a protein containing solution.